 - Assessing the revenue recognition policy for compliance with AASB 15 Revenue from Contracts with Customers. - Selecting significant software licence contracts, and reconciling the contract from inception to reporting, alongside the revenue recognition under AASB 15.
-This included a focus on new subscription sales and the recognition of revenue 'over time'. - Selecting a sample of licence sales, maintenance services and consulting fees recognised as revenue, and agreeing to supporting invoices, signed customer contracts and proof of delivery where available. - Obtaining and evaluating credit notes issued post year-end, and the auditing the first and last invoices post and pre year-end, to ensure an appropriate revenue cut-off was achieved at balance sheet date. - Analytical review procedures on all significant revenue streams on a disaggregated balance against expected trends and prior year levels. - Selecting a sample of receipts and maintenance invoices from the clients' income in advance schedule and recalculating appropriate deferred portion of revenue. - Assessing the adequacy of the Group's revenue recognition disclosures within the financial statements.
+This included a focus on new subscription sales and the recognition of revenue 'over time'. - Selecting a sample of licence sales, maintenance services and consulting fees recognised as revenue, and agreeing to supporting invoices, signed customer contracts and proof of delivery where available. - Obtaining and evaluating credit notes issued post year-end, and completing invoice cut-off testing, to ensure an appropriate revenue cut-off was achieved at balance sheet date. - Analytical review procedures on all significant revenue streams on a disaggregated balance against expected trends and prior year levels. - Selecting a sample of receipts and maintenance invoices from the clients' income in advance schedule and recalculating appropriate deferred portion of revenue. - Assessing the adequacy of the Group's revenue recognition disclosures within the financial statements.